bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 [BC Mines Act Definitions](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01#section1)

 *  **Credential Holders**: These are the mining operators within BC
-*  **Mines Act Permit Holder**: A person and/or a company in whose name a Mines Act Permit Document is recorded in the division records
 *  **Major Mines**: Moderate- to large- scale mineral and coal mining operations, including sand and gravel pits, quarries, and placer mines.
 * 	**Coordinated Authorizations** are referred by the Chief Permitting Officer (CPO) to manage projects that require multiple permits – for example, a Mines Act permit to construct and operate an outfall and an EMA permit to discharge from it.
 There are three different routes for a project to come into the coordinated authorizations process: